 The two types of savings mentioned above are (1) asset-based and (2) behavioral energy savings.
 For asset or equipment-based energy savings, program providers and utilities claim energy savings based on engineering calculations under the Minnesota Technical Reference Manual (TRM) or their own engineering calculations and measurement and verification for custom projects.
-For behavioral savings, which broadly encompasses individual and group occupant behavior change, operator behavior change, and operational adjustments such as schedule or set-point changes, the Average Savings Method is applied.85
+For behavioral savings, which broadly encompasses individual and group occupant behavior change, operator behavior change, and operational adjustments such as schedule or set-point changes, the Average Savings Method is applied.

 Under the Average Savings Method, an average lifetime of three years is applied to all measures and programs are conducted in increments of three years.
 One-third of the energy savings observed in the first year are claimed across each of the three years.
 Figure 16 illustrates how savings are claimed under this method.
-For more detail, refer to the Energy Efficient Behavioral Programs CARD report by Illume
+For more detail, refer to the Energy Efficient Behavioral Programs CARD report by Illume (2015).
+The reason this method is used is to put behavioral savings on a more even playing field with equipment-based savings, since counting behavioral savings in each year of the program results in double-counting savings that is persisting from year-to-year.
+This is unlike equipment-based savings accounting, which only counts the first-year savings, even though the savings persists for the lifetime of the equipment

-85 For comparison to Minnesota, in 2017 the Colorado PUC redesigned this method to achieve a method that was seen by that Commission as more flexible (Decision No. C14-0731).
+&lt;sup>89 For comparison to Minnesota, in 2017 the Colorado PUC redesigned this method to achieve a method that was seen by that Commission as more flexible (Decision No. C14-0731).